 Welcome to the SmartAsset Mortgage Dictionary.
 Below you will find a glossary of popular terms explained in plain English.
 No need to thank us, this is just what we do.

 Annual percentage rate: This number allows you to make comparisons between loans offered by different lenders by giving you the total cost of the loan in combining the base interest rate and other add-on fees.
 This includes points, private mortgage insurance, closing costs and other fees that are charged by the lender.
-Not all APRs are calculated in exactly the same way, but SmartAsset can help you get to the bottom of the numbers.
+APR isn’t always calculated in exactly the same way, but SmartAsset can help you get to the bottom of the numbers.

 A mortgage broker acts as an intermediary between banks or other lending institutions and individuals looking to borrow money.
 The broker helps you to evaluate your financial standing and find loans from lending agencies that suit your situation.
 Individuals who don’t have the time to shop around on their own may choose to have a broker help them.
 Brokers do charge for their services, and if you want to avoid this extra fee, SmartAsset can find the best mortgage on the market for you free of charge.